Shobi172/crud_app/README.md

 2. Create a new branch (git checkout -b feature/your-feature-name)

-3. Make your changes and commit them (git commit -am 'Add some feature')
+3. Make your changes and commit them (git commit -m 'Add some feature')

 4. Push your changes to your branch (git push origin feature/your-feature-name)